yangeorget/nucs/docs/source/consistency_propagators.rst

 **********************

 NuCS relies on :ref:`consistency algorithms <consistency_algorithms>`.
-A bound-consistency algorithm is provided, custom consistency algorithm can be used instead.
+A bound-consistency algorithm is provided, a custom consistency algorithm can be used instead.

 Bound consistency algorithm
 ###########################